UPDATING: Fall 2020 arts events in the Seattle area

 Theater

-Livestream Performance of Hershey Felder as George Gershwin Alone — Sept.
-13: Livestream performance of Felder’s one-man show, 5 p.m.
-Sept.
-13. Proceeds benefit the 5th Avenue Theatre.
-Purchase tickets online.
-5thavenue.org. $55

-ACTLocal Playwirght Series — Oct.
+ACTLocal Playwright Series — Oct.
 1-Nov.
 19: A series of live conversations and play readings from local playwrights.
 Times vary.
 See the full schedule and register online. acttheatre.org.
 Free.

+The Essential 5th Digital Collection: The 5th Avenue Theatre’s 2020/21 Season — starting Oct.
+19: The Essential 5th: A Digital Season will feature content created by The 5th that connects viewers to musical theater.
+Its virtual theater will livestream concerts by Broadway stars, podcasts, backstage stories, and a new show where Producing Artistic Director Bill Berry and Managing Director Bernie Griffin chat with Seattle-based and national guests about musical theater.
+Three different packages will be available for purchase in October.
+See its website for more details.
+5thavenue.org.
+Price TBD.

 “Childfinder” – Audio Book-It Repertory Theatre — Oct.
 28: Online audio drama performance of “Childfinder” by Octavia E. Butler. book-it.org. $15.